Culture of Kraków

 Kraków is considered by many to be the cultural capital of Poland.
 It was named the European Capital of Culture by the European Union for the year 2000.
 The city has some of the best museums in the country and several famous theaters.
 It became the residence of two Polish Nobel laureates in literature: Wisława Szymborska and Czesław Miłosz, while a third Nobel laureate, the Yugoslav writer Ivo Andrić also lived and studied in Krakow.
-It is also home to one of the world's oldest universities, the Jagiellonian University of Kraków.
+It is also home to one of the world's oldest universities, the Jagiellonian University of Kraków, and Jan Matejko Academy of Fine Arts, the oldest Polish fine art academy, established in 1818 and granted full autonomy in 1873.

 Museums and national art galleries

 Kraków has 28 museums as well as a number of art collections and public art galleries.
 They are separated into the National and City museums:

 The National Museum established in 1879, which is the main branch of Poland's National Museum with permanent collections around the country, as well as the National Art Collection on Wawel Hill and the Czartoryski Museum featuring works by Leonardo and Rembrandt.